-If you are a whistleblower considering bringing a claim under any of the various reward provisions discussed on this website, then the first (and perhaps most important) decision you will make is the selection of a law firm.
-You need to find a law firm that will do excellent work, that has the resources to pursue potentially complicated and expensive litigation, and that you can trust.
+If you are a whistleblower considering bringing a claim under any of the reward provisions discussed on this website, then the first decision you’ll want to make is selecting a qui tam law firm.
+You’ll want to find a law firm with extensive qui tam experience, that has the resources to pursue potentially complicated and expensive litigation, that you can trust.
 Many law firms advertise themselves as having expertise in qui tam litigation or other types of whistleblower cases.
-And many of those law firms have impressive looking websites.
+And many of those law firms have impressive-looking websites.
 So, how can a whistleblower make a wise choice?
 Here are some tips to consider.

 Different law firms really are different, and your choice of a law firm can have a significant impact on the outcome of your matter.
 We recommend that you contact a few different firms before making a choice.
 At Tycko & Zavareei LLP, we believe that we compare very favorably to other firms, and we want you to be comfortable when you choose us as your qui tam attorneys.
 So, we don’t mind the competition.

 When you are comparing whistleblower lawyers, find out where they went to law school, how long they have been practicing law, and what experience they have.
 Law is a complex, skill-based profession.
 Some lawyers really are better than others, and credentials are one way for you to determine that difference.
 At Tycko & Zavareei LLP, our qui tam attorneys are all top graduates of top law schools, and our partners have decades of experience handling the most complex matters.
 We believe that we practice law at the highest level of skill and sophistication and that our clients benefit from this.